s4njee/CaseStudy_breweries/presentation.md

 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 ## 0.04000 0.05500 0.05600 0.05585 0.05800 0.06250
 ```
+The relationship between bitterness of beer and alcoholic content is explored here.
+A scatter plot is created as well as a linear regression model.

 ```r
 ##  Question 7: